OpenDSA/OpenDSA/RST/en/PL/FP5.rst

    :scripts: AV/PL/FP/FP5Code4CON.js
    :output: show

-The slide-show above indicates that JavaScript (and most other functional languages) use **static binding**.
+The example above indicates that JavaScript (and most other functional languages) use **static binding**.
 That is, the use of *x* in expression :math:`e` is bound to the declaration of *x* that appears in the smallest scope that contains :math:`e` at the time the